‘For Music’s Sake’ Author Carrie Potter Talks New Film, ‘Asbury Park: Riot, Redemption, Rock and Roll’ (Listen to Interview)

 “It’s surreal,” Potter tells 1071 The Boss mid-day jock Michele Amabile.

-“My grandfather gave musicians tools to make beautiful music and art that they never would have had access to,” says Potter, adding that she has lost count of all of the successful musicians that found their voice at the tiny club in Asbury Park. which shuttered its door in 1971.
+“My grandfather gave musicians tools to make beautiful music and art that they never would have had access to,” says Potter, adding that she has lost count of all of the successful musicians that found their voice at the tiny club in Asbury Park. which shuttered its doors in 1971.

 The movie explores the healing power music had on the seaside community after the town was burned in race riots.